peterkhe1999/CheatSheet/OSEP/README.md

 }
 ```

-**Constructor functions** are run when the library is first initialized in order to set up code for the library to use.
+`Constructor` functions are run when the library is first initialized to set up code for the library to use.

-We initially set the user's UID and GID to "0", which will make the user root if run in a sudo context.
+We set the user's UID and GID to `0`, which will make the user root if run in a `sudo` context.

-Compile our shared library
+Compile our shared library:

 ```bash
 gcc -Wall -fPIC -c -o hax.o hax.c gcc -shared -o libhax.so hax.o
 ```

-* -Wall: gives more verbose warnings when compiling.
+- `-Wall`: gives more verbose warnings when compiling.
-* -fPIC: use position independent code,  suitable for shared libraries since they are loaded in unpredictable memory locations.
+- `-fPIC`: use position independent code, suitable for shared libraries since they are loaded in unpredictable memory locations.
-* -c: compile but not link the code
+- `-c`: compile but not link the code
-* -shared: create a shared library from our object file.
+- `-shared`: create a shared library from our object file.

 Shared libraries in Linux naming convention may also include a version number appended to the end.

 E.g., `lib<libraryname>.so.1`

-To hijack the library of a program that a victim is likely to run, especially as sudo.

-=> `top` command.
-User might run this as sudo in order to display processes with elevated permissions.
+User might run `top` command as `sudo` to display processes with elevated permissions.

-Ideally, target a library that also allows the program to run correctly even after our exploit is run, but this may not always be possible.
+Ideally, target a library that also allows the program to run correctly even after our exploit is run.

 Give information on which libraries are being loaded when `top` is being run.